tombusby/tombusby.github.io/_posts/2016-05-27-letsecnrypt-nginx-reverse-proxy-no-downtime.md

 ## Provisioning a server

-For this example I'm starting out by spinning up a fresh [Ubuntu](http://www.ubuntu.com) instance on [Amazon EC2](https://aws.amazon.com) (t2.micro).
+For this example, I'm starting out by spinning up a fresh [Ubuntu](http://www.ubuntu.com) instance on [Amazon EC2](https://aws.amazon.com) (t2.micro).
 I've assigned an Elastic IP and, to begin with, allowed all incoming traffic via its security group.
 I've also pointed `ssltest.busby.ninja` at the instance.
 I'll be including all installation commands so this tutorial can be followed exactly.

 ## Setting up the services

-For this example I'm going to use a [Rancher](http://rancher.com) server as my example service.
-I'm doing this precisely because it runs in the Docker container, so I can't use Certbot's Apache mode, and I don't have access to the service's web root directory.
+For this example, I'm going to use a [Rancher](http://rancher.com) server as my example service.
+I'm doing this precisely because it runs in the Docker container, so I can't use Certbot's Apache mode, and I don't have access to the service's web-root directory.

 The first thing we need to do after SSHing into the instance is install nginx and docker: